The Hartman Value Profile – Replace Your Surface-Level Personality Tests

 The level of focus and clarity with which someone uses these talents defines one’s basic style.
 For example, someone with high focus and clarity in regard to empathic processing will be tuned in to people, will feel their pain, and respond empathetically.
 The embedded bias to this style is that such a person may be influenced by others’ feelings, may take on their feelings, and may be swayed or even overwhelmed by the emotional content.
 Conversely, someone with low focus on this type of processing will view things more objectively, with less emotional interference.
-However, this person’s embedded bias may be lack of attention to the empathic dimensions, a team’s emotive connections, and may overlook important emotional elements or disregard the “human factor,” and unintentionally step on others’ toes.
-This is just one small facet of a tool that has extraordinary capacity to shed light on how we engage the world and think about ourselves.
+However, this person’s embedded bias may be a lack of attention to the empathic dimensions, a team’s emotive connections, and may overlook important emotional elements or disregard the “human factor,” and unintentionally step on others’ toes.
+This is just one small facet of a tool that has an extraordinary capacity to shed light on how we engage the world and think about ourselves.

 My firm uses this tool in three areas: team-building, recruitment, and coaching.

 Each year we help a number of organizations understand the dynamics of their teams.
 The process we use is always a lot of fun and people enjoy getting to know and appreciate one another on a deeper level.
 Each team member receives a personal report that elaborates on their strengths and how to use them, including coaching notes on how to shore up areas that might be interfering with their performance or personal happiness.
-In a team meeting we discuss a map of the team’s style: its decision-making culture, its strengths, and its biases.
+In a team meeting, we discuss a map of the team’s style: its decision-making culture, its strengths, and its biases.
 In one case, we worked with a national nonprofit organization that was experiencing conflict between the board and staff.
 Members of both teams completed the exercise.
-The resulting map clearly demonstrated the need for more consistent communication and longer range planning.
+The resulting map clearly demonstrated the need for more consistent communication and longer-range planning.
 By using the profile, we showed where the issue arose.
 We then identified processes, practices, and accountabilities to implement to solve the problem… and eliminate the blame game.

 The Hartman Value Profile offers valuable insight during the hiring process as well.
-There is nothing more expensive, when it comes to personnel, than making the wrong hire.
+There is nothing more expensive when it comes to personnel than making the wrong hire.
 In such cases, the individual that took the job is usually unhappy, frustrated, and unproductive, but can’t leave because of the implications.
 And the hiring manager is annoyed, frustrated as well, and now has an additional human resource problem that must be solved.
 The Hartman Value Profile can provide clarity in the hiring process by helping hiring managers to ask good questions, particularly about the candidates’ management and decision-making styles.
 Though the profile provides only one perspective on the hiring process, and is never the determinant for hiring, those who use it are far more informed about the candidates’ approach to work and thus make more informed decisions.

 Finally, the Hartman Value Profile is a valuable tool for coaching.
 I’ve used it with executives who have sought out our services as well as with managers and their direct reports.
 The profile is an excellent tool, not only for self-improvement, but also for understanding where there are conflicts of style and the sources of those conflicts.
 This perspective aids in structuring non-threatening conversations that very productive in reaching resolution.